sel-project/selery/README.md

 ### Structure

-SEL is based on the [hub-node communication protocol](https://sel-utils.github.io/hncom/2.html), which means that it must always run as two separate softwares (hub and node), which are connected through sockets.
+SEL is based on the [hub-node communication protocol](https://sel-utils.github.io/hncom/2.html), which means that it must always run as two separate instances (hub and node), which are connected through a socket.

-### Create a server
+## Create a server

+### Using SEL Manager

 SEL uses a manager to create, compile, run and delete servers.
 The instructions for the installation can be found at [sel-manager](https://github.com/sel-project/sel-manager)'s [README](https://github.com/sel-project/sel-manager/blob/master/README.md) file.

+SEL Manager does not support SEL 2.0 yet.

 #### Full